mahindrautela/mahindrautela.github.io/_pages/about.md

 My broader research interests include solving forward and inverse "spatiotemporal dynamical systems" with machine learning methods.
 Currently, I am developing
 - [foundational models for physical systems](https://www.arxiv.org/abs/2509.21670).
-- [latent evolution models](https://www.nature.com/articles/s41598-024-68944-0) to learn forward and inverse spatiotemporal dynamics.
+- [latent evolution models](https://www.nature.com/articles/s41598-024-68944-0) to learn forward and inverse spatiotemporal dynamics in particle accelerators.

 Some of areas which I have working/worked on are:
 - Charged particle dynamics and Particle accelerators.